jipolanco/NonuniformFFTs.jl/README.md

 - A different smoothing kernel function is used (backwards Kaiser–Bessel kernel by default).

 - Unlike the FINUFFT.jl interface, this package guarantees zero allocations when setting non-uniform points and executing plans.

+- It is possible to use the same plan for type-1 and type-2 transforms, reducing memory requirements in cases where one wants to perform both.